Ski wax: Grip wax

 Some skis are "waxless", having a fish-scale or other texture to prevent the ski from sliding backwards.
 Ski mountaineers use temporarily adhered climbing skins to provide uphill grip, but typically remove them for descent.

 Wax solvents

 Wax can be dissolved by non-polar solvents like mineral spirits.
 However, some commercial wax solvents are made from citrus oil, which is less toxic, harder to ignite, and gentler on the ski base.

-Health and environmental effects
+When removing grip wax, these are typically used in combination with a scraper and/or an abrasive pad to help the solvent work into the wax and lift it from the ski surface.

+Fluorinated waxes

+Fluorinated waxes are a mixture of simple waxes and fluorinated waxes available in varying proportions.
+They glide slightly better and repel dirt slightly better than conventional waxes (also known as hydrocarbon waxes) because they are slightly more hydrophobic due to the fluorination.

+Fluorinated glide waxes are divided into different product categories: